Red Lake Currant Bush – 2.5″ Pot – Fruit Shrub – Not Shipped to NC, WV, NH

 Benefits of Growing Red Lake Currant Bushes:

-• Easy to Grow: Self-pollinating and cold-hardy.
+• Easy to Grow: Self-pollinating and exceptionally cold-hardy, requiring minimal fuss.

 Frequently Asked Questions About Red Lake Currant Bushes

+• What is the mature size of a Red Lake Currant Bush?
 A mature Red Lake Currant Bush typically reaches a height and width of 3-5 feet, creating a substantial but manageable presence in your garden.

-These bushes thrive in well-drained soil and prefer partial shade, although they can tolerate full sun.
-Ensure they receive consistent moisture, especially during fruiting.
+• What are the ideal growing conditions for Red Lake Currant Bushes?
+These bushes thrive in well-drained soil and prefer partial shade, though they can tolerate full sun.
+Ensure they receive consistent moisture, especially during fruiting periods.

+• How soon can I expect fruit after planting a Red Lake Currant Bush?
 Red Lake Currant Bushes often bear fruit in their first year after planting, particularly on two-year-old wood, offering a quick return on your investment.

+• Do I need to plant more than one Red Lake Currant Bush for pollination?
 No, Red Lake Currant Bushes are self-pollinating, meaning you only need one bush to produce fruit.
 However, planting multiple bushes can increase your overall yield.

+• Why can’t Red Lake Currant Bushes be shipped to North Carolina, West Virginia, and New Hampshire?
 Due to state agricultural regulations designed to prevent the spread of certain pests and diseases, we are unable to ship Red Lake Currant Bushes to these states.

 Reviews